 25. Geany with GeanyLaTeX

-Geany is a great and useful IDE editor for Windows and Linux system.
+Geany is a great and useful IDE editor for Windows and Linux systems.
 It has a plugin, maintained by the leading developer, for editing LaTeX documents.
-This plugin can create new LaTeX documents, do auto-completion, insert environments easily and offers proper documentation.
+This plugin can create new LaTeX documents, do auto-completion, insert environments easily, and offers proper documentation.

 26. Auto-Latex Equations add-on for Google Docs

-It’s a browser-based Google Docs plugin which lets you automatically convert every mathematical equation in your document into beautiful latex images!
+It’s a browser-based Google Docs plugin that lets you automatically convert every mathematical equation in your document into beautiful latex images!
 This plugin is completely free and works without any hassle.